Summer Energy Tips

 - Turn off unnecessary lights.
 Much of the energy from a light bulb is heat.

-- Replace incandescent bulbs with compact fluorescent light (CFL) and light-emitting diode (LED) bulbs.
+- Replace incandescent bulbs with energy-efficient light-emitting diode (LED) bulbs.

 - Make sure furniture or drapes do not block your registers for supply and return air.